AnthonyCxx/Notes-and-Writeups/C/Input and Output/Input.md

 ```
 > Reference: [_C++ Reference: gets()_](https://www.cplusplus.com/reference/cstdio/gets/) <br />
 >
 > Compile this program and then enter more than 50 characters.
-The program will automaticaly terminate with a warning: <br />
+The program will automaticaly terminate with a fatale error: <br />
 > \*\*\* stack smashing detected \*\*\*: terminated <br />
 > Aborted (core dumped) <br />